Chart Query¶

 Window Functions¶

-Window functions use selected time intervals as windows (record sets), combining aggregation functions to perform statistical calculations on each record, supporting intervals of 1 minute, 5 minutes, 15 minutes, 30 minutes, 1 hour, 3 hours, 6 hours, 12 hours, 24 hours.
+With the selected time interval as the window (record set), combined with aggregation functions, perform statistical calculations on each record.
+Supports choosing 1 minute, 5 minutes, 15 minutes, 30 minutes, 1 hour, 3 hours, 6 hours, 12 hours, 24 hours.

-Note: Window function query results do not change the number of records; the number of existing records remains the same after executing the function.
+The query results of window functions do not change the number of records.
+The number of existing records remains unchanged after executing the function results.

 No Data Fill¶

-Set the filling method for null values.
-After setting, it is displayed as fill in queries, including three types:
+Set the fill method for null-value data.
+After setting, it is displayed as fill in the query, including three types:

 Function | Description |